LordAries1972/CPGE/README.md

    management at our web site and make a pull request.

-   If you are wanting to just start a project of your own, please copy the CPGE folder to a new location and use that instead with your chosen IDE / Compiling system.
+   If you are wanting to just start a project of your own, please copy the CPGE folder to a new location on your drive and use that instead with your chosen IDE / Compiling system.
 If you are NOT using Visual Studio 2019/2022 then you may need to setup the project in your chosen IDE (CMAKE building now available).
    ```
 ---